James Outman Player Props: Dodgers vs. Astros

 James Outman At The Plate

-- Looking at the 68 games he has played this season, he's homered in seven of them (10.3%), and in 3.7% of his trips to the plate.
+- Looking at the 69 games he has played this year, he's hit a long ball in seven of them (10.1%), and in 3.6% of his trips to the plate.

-- Outman has had at least one RBI in 25.0% of his games this season (17 of 68), with two or more RBI eight times (11.8%).
-He has also accounted for three or more of his team's runs in four contests.
+- Outman has picked up an RBI in 24.6% of his games this year, with more than one RBI in 11.6% of his games.
+He has also driven in three or more runs in four contests.

-- In 24 of 68 games this season, he has scored, and nine of those games included multiple runs.
+- In 25 of 69 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.